qmk/qmk_firmware/keyboards/handwired/ziyoulang_k3_mod/readme.md

 ![ziyoulang_k3_mod](https://i.imgur.com/z9mUvIoh.jpg)

-*This is a modifier to replace the Ziyoulang K3 keyboard controller with QMK.*

 This base keyboard has  SX83099 IC causes some problems.
 I needed QMK as an alternative, especially since the controller freezes when the backlight is off.